huiyuxie/huiyuxie.github.io/gsoc23.md

 #### *Aug 5, 2024*

-The original repository has been refactored into a dependent package named [TrixiGPU.jl](https://github.com/czha/TrixiGPU.jl), primarily aimed at providing various GPU support for Trixi.jl.
-The package will be transferred to the trixi-framework organization to enable the CI tests on GPU using [JuliaGPU Buildkite](https://github.com/JuliaGPU/buildkite).
-The package is now under active development and testing.
+After one year of development, the original project repository has been refactored into a dependent package named [TrixiGPU.jl](https://github.com/czha/TrixiGPU.jl), primarily aimed at providing various GPU support for Trixi.jl.
+GPU-related tests are now conducted locally due to constrained resources.
+Once the package is transferred back to the trixi-framework organization, it will enable remote GPU CI testing using [JuliaGPU Buildkite](https://github.com/JuliaGPU/buildkite).
+The package is currently under active development and testing.

 We welcome new developers.
-Please contact us!
+If you're interested, please contact us!

 #### *May 15, 2024*